HOW TO DETERMINE THE ZONING OF PROPERTY

 9. Approval of the Final Development Plan

 Approval for PD zoning is obtained through a two-step process.
-Following the rezoning of the property and approval of the master development plan, the final development plan is reviewed and approved by the Economic and Community Development Services Director within 5 years thereafter, along with the recording of the associated developer’s commitment agreement.
+Following the rezoning of the property and approval of the master development plan, the final development plan is reviewed and approved by the Development Services Director within 5 years thereafter, along with the recording of the associated developer’s commitment agreement.

 A master development plan shall be submitted concurrently with a PD rezoning application.